By Dr. Jack Wheeler

 Dhaulagiri Base Camp is below that huge vertical slab.
 Nicknamed “The Eiger.”
 The climbing route begins ascending the glacial icefall next to it.
 That’s where we land.
 The climbers, trekkers, and Sherpa guides are always happy to see us.

 We have now been to the base camps of all eight of the “eight-thousanders” (8,000 meters+) in the Himalayas of Nepal.
 As we stand here at Dhaulagiri, we reflect on knowing that only a handful of human beings have ever done this, and now we are among them.

 For me, it is a special privilege to be here knowing that I have made this possible.

-If you would like me to make this possible for you this coming April, click here for details to join the Himalaya Helicopter Expedition and have the greatest one-week adventure possible on earth today.
+If you would like me to make this possible for you contact me for details to join the Himalaya Helicopter Expedition and have the greatest one-week adventure possible on earth today.

 Carpe diem.
 Life is short.
 The time for a great adventure is now.

 Jack Wheeler is the founder of Wheeler Expeditions